 Drawing from our contributors' multi-disciplinary editorial roots, Double or Nothing exploits the interactive capabilities of the internet and the power of real-life experiences, linking like-minded individuals and brands to tell stories and create genuine connections at every turn.

-Etsy x Dossier was a pop-up shop on the Lower East Side of Manhattan, open for the month of September, 2014.
+Etsy x Dossier was a month-long pop-up shop on the Lower East Side of Manhattan.
 Creative Director Skye Parrott collaborated with Stephanie Tran to curate a selection of art, gifts, and home and lifestyle products from Etsy, the leading marketplace for unique goods.
 The shop's products were sourced from over 30 designers for the launch of Etsy Wholesale, a juried marketplace for retailers.
 The space hosted weekend workshops where participants could learn weaving, screen printing, and make natural beauty products.
 A limited-edition publication, created for the collaboration, showcased the studios and creative processes of six Etsy vendors.

-Dossier Outpost was a four-month installation at South Street Seaport during the summer of 2014, curated by Skye Parrott and Stephanie Tran.
+Dossier Outpost was a four-month summertime installation at South Street Seaport, curated by Skye Parrott and Stephanie Tran.
 Seven shipping containers, decorated with a mural by artist Jess Rotter, were transformed into pop-up shops which housed a rotating selection of stores and galleries offering clothing, design and housewares.
 A selection of food trucks were brought on, as well as a curated schedule of cultural programming.
 Vendors included Audrey Louise Reynolds, Cinders Gallery, Ed.
 Varie, Northern Grade, Selima Optique, Samantha Pleet, Lila Rice, The Squeeze, and Whisper Editions.
 Dossier Outpost Gallery, an exhibition space curated by Skye Parrott, exhibited works by Caris Reid, Amanda Valdez, and Petra Collins, among others.

 Dossier was a biannual arts and culture journal published by Skye Parrott and Katherine Krause between 2008 and 2014.
 It was printed biannually and distributed worldwide.
 Its twelve printed issues featured an array of artist portfolios, fashion stories, creative fiction, essays, portfolios, poetry, profiles and recipes.
 Its roster of contributers included Sherman Alexie, Jonathan Ames, David Armstrong, Agnes B, Mario Batali, Paul Chan, Francesco Clemente, Anne Collier, Tavi Gevinson, Nan Goldin, Kim Gordon, Miranda July, Yayoi Kusma, Yiyun Li, Robert Longo, Phillip Lopate, Pamela Love, Rick Lowe, Shirin Neshat, Jason Nocito, Yoko Ono, Rene Ricard, Dan Savage, Aurel Schmidt, Collier Schorr, Stephen Shore, Malick Sidibe, Kiki Smith, Peter Sutherland, Michael Pollan, and Alice Waters, and it featured the first printed portfolios of Sam Falls, Theo Wenner, and Zoe Ghertner, among many others.